electrode-io/react-native-electrode-bridge/README.md

 Link to the [demo app](/example)

-This project is essentially a react native library, consisting of a JavaScript module and an associated Android Native Module (iOS implementation TBD).
+This project is essentially a react native library, consisting of a JavaScript module and an associated Android Native Module and iOS Native module.

 It is built on top of the react native built-in bridging constructs (to communicate between the react native JS side and Native side) and offers a clean bi-directional communication API, exposing methods to send events and/or requests from/to any side of the bridge (JS/Native).
 It offers more options and flexibility to communicate between the JS/Native side that is offered out of the box by react native.
 Ultimately it can help with integrating react native applications into existing native code bases.
 It might be used as one of the basic building block of react native mini apps and native modules.